coolboy0961/auto-download-mtg-images/Readme.md

 English Card Name is Consulate Surveillance
 Chinese Card Name is 执政监视网
 ~~~
-274 is the total quantity count of series.
-kls is the series name.
+kld is the series name.

 *You can confim this in url like this http://magiccards.info/kld/cn/67.html*

 *Please notice kld.*

-274 Chinese card images will be download in the same path as extractMagicCards.pl.
+Chinese card images will be download in the same path as extractMagicCards.pl.